torchnyu/blog/_posts/2020-12-10-intellectual-ambition.md

 Third, NYU is expensive.
 We're really really expensive.
 CS majors tend to be numbers people. $70,000 is a very large number.
-Not to mention, CS majors from Stanford to community college manage to make it into Google.
+Not to mention, CS majors from Stanford as well as from community colleges manage to make it into Google.
 Why pay $70,000 a year to end up in the same place as the kid who went to Stony Brook?

 # Intellectual Ambition